ffraenz/private-composer-installer/README.md

 * `parse` object which expects:
   * `format`: Required.
 A string indicating the kind of response expected from the intermediary's HTTP response.
 Only `json` is supported.
   * `download_key`: Required.
 A string for specifying the key or key path ("dot" notation) to extract the package download URL from.
 Wildcards are not supported.
+  * `version_key`: Optional.
+A string for specifying the key or key path ("dot" notation) to extract the download's version number from.
+Wildcards are not supported.
+If specified, it ensures the intermediary's download matches the package's required version constraint.
+This is necessary for Gravity Forms and plugins that use EDD.

 ```jsonc
 "indirection": {